Veda-Swaroop/TidyBit/README.md

 </p>

-## 📝 Description: TidyBit is a simple handy tool that can organize messy collection of files and move them to a chosen folder.
+## 📝 Description:
+### TidyBit is an easy-to-use file organizer.
+It helps you organize messy files piled up in folders.
+The app comes with commonly used file types and file categories as rules.
+These rules define what files to identify and organize.
+The pre-defined rules are fully customizable.
+Add new rules.
+Modify or delete existing rules.
+An option to reset and restore to default rules is available in settings.
 **Note**:
-1. The program works with only files and not with sub-directories or other folders.
-So if there are any such sub-directories or other folders, it will simply ignore them.
+1. The program works only on files from source location and not on sub-directories.
+If there are sub-directories and other folders within source location, the app will ignore them.
-2. Please check the file - **file_ext.py** for the list of supported file types and extensions.
+2. Please check **Settings** for pre-defined file types and categories.

 ## 📖 Introduction

-Our computers often become cluttered with files scattered across Downloads, Desktop, or external drives.
+Our computers often become cluttered with files scattered across Downloads, Desktop, or within external drives.
 Manually sorting them is tedious and time‑consuming. **TidyBit** was built to solve this problem with a clean, beginner‑friendly interface.

-This lightweight Python tool helps you organize files in just four simple steps:
+The app functions in just four simple steps:
 1. **Validation** – Check source and target folder paths
 2. **Fetch Files** – Display files from the source folder
-3. **Organize Files** – Categorize files by extension (documents, images, videos, code, etc.)
+3. **Organize Files** – Identify and categorize files based on rules defined in settings (documents, images, videos, code, etc.)
 4. **Move Files** – Create subfolders and move files accordingly

-With its simple GUI and clear logbox feedback, TidyBit makes file organization effortless and efficient.
+With its simple GUI and clear information display, TidyBit makes file organization effortless and efficient.

 ## ✨ Features
-- Organizes files by category (documents, images, videos, audio, code, archives, etc.)
-- Clean UI built with PySide6
+- Easy to use UI
+- Information display at each step of operation
+- Can handle large sized files and files on external drives
+- Progress bar displays real time file operation progress
+- Comes with pre-defned and fully customizable rules
+- Add, modify or delete rules
-- File categorization based on extension rules
+- File organization based on rules
 - Step-by-step workflow:
   1. Validation
   2. Fetching Files
   3. Organizing Files
   4. Moving Files
-- Windows `.exe` and Linux AppImage builds
-- Supports most common file extensions
+- Option to reset and restore to default rules
 - Clear error handling and user messages
-- Configurable categories (coming soon)
+- Supports most commonly used file types by default

 ## ⚙️ Installation (Running from Source)